ajperezp/Video-rental-app/README.md

 Fifth Commit.
 Login Form:
 Built a Bootstrap Login Form, Handled Form submission and multiple inputs, Implemented Validation in form and fields using Joi, Displayed validations errors, Disabled Login Button until fields are validated.

+Sixth Commit.
+Registration Form, Movie Form, and Search Box:
+Extracted and built a reusable Form component from which Registration and Movie Forms were created.
+Further Implementation of inputs validations (emails, usernames, passwords).
+Movie Form allows to create or edit the data for a particular movie.
+Inputs are validated and errors handled.
+Search Box component is used to filter movies by their title.